OFFICIAL Washington Tunneling Website Design

 Branding

-From this market analysis, we developed ideas about our brand messaging, and created some moodboards.
-Here is my moodboard, and below is the final list of brand keywords that we came up with.
+From this market analysis, we drew inspiration for our brand messaging and created moodboards.
+Shown here is my moodboard, along with the final list of brand keywords we established.

 The next step would be to develop our initial color palette.
 We had our brand keywords set, which meant that the color selection process would take this into consideration.
 Below are the color palettes that I came up with.
 At the very bottom is out final selected color palette.